rlucente-se-jboss/anbox-f34/README.md

 Copy or clone this repository to the target host where you'll install this kernel and run anbox.
 Make sure to also modify the `git config` options to match your git username and email in the `build-anbox-kernel.sh` script.
-For example,
+Get the repo using:

     git clone https://github.com/rlucente-se-jboss/anbox-f34.git
     cd anbox-f34

- You'll need these modules so run the following command and provide your password when requested for `sudo`:
+You'll need the `ashmem` and `binder` drivers so run the following command and provide your password when requested for `sudo`:

     ./build-anbox-kernel.sh

 This will take an hour or more to complete.
 Be patient.
-When the build finishes, install the kernel modules using:
+When the build finishes, install the newly built custom kernel using:

     ./install-anbox-kernel.sh